Skip to content

 • For action events (ActionEvent, OutputEvent, etc.): The commit hash before the action—useful for inspecting what the agent saw when it made a decision.

-• For task result events (SuccessEvent, FailEvent, ClarifyEvent, CancelledEvent): The commit hash after the result is recorded—enabling "revert to this outcome" workflows via state.revert_to(event.commit_hash).
+• For task result events (SuccessEvent, FailEvent, ClarifyEvent, CancelledEvent): The commit hash after the result is recorded—enabling "reset to this outcome" workflows via state.reset_to(event.commit_hash).

 • source: Literal["setup", "main"] - The execution phase that generated the event.
 Defaults to "main".
 Events generated by the setup parameter of @agent.task are tagged with "setup".